 NFL Comeback Player of the Year Betting Odds and Predictions for 2025-26

-The NFL Comeback Player of the Year odds feature two favorites in the second part of the season, but there’s still time for a twist.
-Dak Prescott and Christian McCaffrey are leading the way, but is backing one of them the best prediction?
+The NFL Comeback Player of the Year odds feature a clear frontrunner with only three weeks left in the regular season, but there’s still time for a twist.
+Christian McCaffrey is leading the way in the betting markets, though Philip Rivers’ return has shaken up the top of the board.

 I’m here to help by exploring the latest COTY odds for the 2025-26 season and analyzing all the main contenders.
 If you read to the end, you will find my prediction for the 2025 Comeback Player of the Year.